omransalih/Skin-Lesion-Segmentation-LBCDN/README.md

 # Skin-Lesion-Segmentation-LBCDN

-The proposed framework employs the local binary convolution on U-Net architectureinstead of the standard convolution in order to reduced-size deep convolutional encoder-decoder network thatadopts loss function for robust segmentation.
+The proposed framework employs the local binary convolution on U-Net architecture instead of the standard convolution in order to reduced-size deep convolutional encoder-decoder network thatadopts loss function for robust segmentation.
 The proposed framework replaced the encoder part in U-net byLBCNN layers.
 The approach automatically learns and segments complex features of skin lesion images.
 Theencoder stage learns the contextual information by extracting discriminative features while the decoder stagecaptures